Apollo et Hyacinthus: Musical characteristics

+The work is orchestrated for 2 oboes, two natural horns, and a string section.
 Most of the arias in this work embody emotional states, set up in the recitatives.
 The majority of these are da capo arias that repeat the text and music of the A-section, directly after a contrasting B-section.
 Sometimes, however Mozart removes the repeat; for example, Apollo's short E major aria which concludes the prologue ends with the instrumental ritornello but no text repeat from the singer.
 The most impressive writings in this work, though, may be the ones featuring multiple characters.
 These pieces display a firm grasp of the techniques of 18th-century dramatic composition from the eleven-year old Mozart.
 The moving C major duet between Oebalus and Melia is an extraordinary composition featuring a through-composed style with enticing orchestral effects – such as muted violins, under which the rest of the strings play pizzicato.
 The scene that opens the second chorus is when Hyacinth dies in the presence of his father.
 This piece is a brilliant example of music's dramatic function and is also the first example of accompanied recitative in all of Mozart's music.